CJ-Uy/HackerCup2025/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+- To run local LLM you must download OLLAMA then pass: ollama run phi4-mini
+- Use Cloudflare tunnels to expose default port 11434 to a domain
+- Use the new domain as the POST request url

 ## AI Use Declaration